psmccarty/psmccarty/README.md

-I'm Patrick and I am currently a student at the University of Wisconsin Madison double majoring in Computer Sciences.
-My focus right now is imporoving my Java skills.
+I'm Patrick and I am currently a student at the University of Wisconsin Madison in my fourth year of studying computer science.